Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space

 The LWF proof does not work for \emph{unbalanced} hybrid strategies.
 These can be defined in eval-apply style but not in an LWF-equivalent eval-readback style.
-Recall from contribution \textbf{C4} above that an unbalanced hybrid \texttt{hy} is such that its subsidiary \texttt{su} evaluates applications that evaluate to a redex more than \texttt{hy}.
+Recall from contribution \ref{C:hybrid} above that an unbalanced hybrid \texttt{hy} is such that its subsidiary \texttt{su} evaluates applications that evaluate to a redex more than \texttt{hy}.
 Thus, \texttt{hy} cannot absorb \texttt{su}.
 It might be possible to obtain an equivalence between an eval-readback evaluator and an unbalanced hybrid eval-apply evaluator, but LWF cannot find that equivalence.

 For a few strategies the equivalence by LWF holds \emph{modulo commuting redexes} due to the particular steps of LWF.
 Commuting (\ie\ non-overlapping) redexes occur in the operands $N_i$ of a neutral $x N_1\cdots N_n$.
-An equivalence modulo commuting redexes means the strategies are big-step equivalent but differ on the point of divergence, \eg~one strategy evaluates $N_j$ first and diverges, the other evaluates $N_k$ first and diverges, with $j < k$.
+An equivalence modulo commuting redexes means the strategies are big-step equivalent but differ on the point of divergence, \ie~one strategy evaluates $N_j$ first and diverges and the other evaluates $N_k$ first and diverges, with $j < k$.

-\item [C7 Summary and discussion of (non-)equivalences] We use the systematic notation to provide an extensive summary of strategies, evaluators, (non-)equivalences within a style, and (non-)equivalences between styles not proven by the transformation.
-We also discuss the relevance of the results in the wider context of correspondences among operational semantics devices (Section~\ref{sec:conclusions}). \end{description} We have listed the contributions in increasing order of importance.
-All of them are necessary and interdependent, which is the justification for the content and length of the paper.
-The LWF proof goes through thanks to the generic evaluators that implement the natural semantics templates; the templates are obtained after structuring the strategy space according to the improved definition of uniform/hybrid strategy; and the strategy space is presented in a survey which justifies the importance of each strategy and shows the scope of the equivalence proof.
+\item \textbf{Summary and discussion of (non-)equivalences.} We provide an extensive summary of strategies, evaluators, and equivalences using the systematic notation, and also discuss the relevance of our contributions in the wider context of correspondences among operational semantics devices (Section~\ref{sec:conclusions}). \end{enumerate} These contributions are listed in increasing order of importance, but all are necessary and interdependent, and justify the content and length of the paper.
+The LWF proof goes through thanks to the generic evaluators and natural semantics templates.
+The latter are obtained after structuring the strategy space according to the improved definition of uniform/hybrid strategy.
+And the strategy space is presented in a survey which justifies the importance of each strategy and shows the scope of the equivalence proof.
 The LWF proof confirms the structuring is adequate.
-We also provide an extensive summary and a discussion of the relevance of the results in the wider context of operational semantics.
+We also provide an extensive summary and discuss the relevance of the results in the wider context of operational semantics.